It's Your Choice 2018

 A single mother may cover the child under her health plan effective with the birth by submitting an application changing from single to family coverage.

 Upon Order of a Federal Court Under a National Medical Support Notice

-When both parties in the divorce are employees or annuitants, and each party is eligible for this health insurance in his or her own right and is insured under this program at the time of the divorce, each retains the right to continue this health insurance coverage, regardless of the divorce (unless the employer withdraws from this program).
+When both parties in the divorce are employees or retirees, and each party is eligible for this health insurance in his or her own right and is insured under this program at the time of the divorce, each retains the right to continue this health insurance coverage, regardless of the divorce (unless the employer withdraws from this program).

-Note for active employees: Failure to apply in a timely manner will limit enrollment to the annual It's Your Choice Open Enrollment period for coverage effective January 1.
+Note for active employees: Failure to apply in a timely manner will limit enrollment to the annual It's Your Choice open enrollment period for coverage effective January 1.